Estimate Time6 min

 Changes to plan pricing

-The Centers for Medicare & Medicaid Services (CMS) announced premium and deductible increases to Parts A and B for 2025.
-While the majority of Part A Medicare beneficiaries pay no premiums, their inpatient hospital deductibles will increase by 2.7% to $1,676 in 2025.1 The standard Part B premium will increase 5.9% to $185 per month in 2025, while the annual deductible will climb 7.1% to $257.2 CMS announced an increase in the base premium for Part D of about 6% to $36.78,3 and an increase of 8.3% in the annual deductible for Part D plans to $590 in 2025 from $545 in 2024.4
+The Centers for Medicare & Medicaid Services (CMS) announced premium and deductible increases to Parts A and B for 2026.
+While the majority of Part A Medicare beneficiaries pay no premiums, their inpatient hospital deductibles will increase by 3.5% to $1,736 per benefit period in 2026.1 The standard Part B premium will increase to $202.90 per month in 2026 from $185 in 2025, while the annual deductible will climb $26 or 10.1% to $283.2 CMS also announced a smaller increase in the base premium for Part D to $38.99 from $36.78,3 and an increase of 4.2% in the annual deductible for Part D plans to $615 in 2026 from $590 in 2025.4

-Bigger changes triggered by existing provisions in the Inflation Reduction Act of 2022 are coming to Medicare.
-In addition to capping the base beneficiary premium to no more than 6% above the prior year's amount for Medicare Part D, the Inflation Reduction Act for the first time grants Medicare the ability to negotiate drug prices under Medicare Part D directly with the pharmaceutical companies.
-Medicare has already negotiated lower prices with pharmaceutical manufacturers for 10 high-cost, single-sourced drugs, but this policy will not be implemented until January 2026.
+Some changes triggered by existing provisions in the Inflation Reduction Act (IRA) of 2022 will be in effect for 2026.
+In addition to capping the base beneficiary premium to no more than 6% above the prior year's amount for Medicare Part D,5 the Inflation Reduction Act for the first time grants Medicare the ability to negotiate drug prices under Medicare Part D directly with the pharmaceutical companies.
+Medicare has negotiated lower prices with pharmaceutical manufacturers for 10 high-cost, single-sourced drugs, and people will start to see negotiated prices beginning in 2026.

-Other changes in Medicare Part D’s prescription drug coverage, however, take effect starting January 1, 2025.
-One of these is the elimination of the so-called donut hole, or coverage gap, which should simplify the sharing of costs between policyholders and insurance companies and potentially lower how much you pay for your prescription drugs in a given year.
+Good to know: In 2025 the so-called donut hole, or coverage gap, in Medicare Part D’s prescription drug coverage was eliminated, which could simplify the sharing of costs between policyholders and insurance companies and potentially lower how much you pay for your prescription drugs in a given year.

-Another important change that takes effect next year is the cap on out-of-pocket spending on drugs.
-This cap, which includes Part D deductible phase spending, copayments, and coinsurance, will be capped at just $2,000 (with no copay over $2,000) in 2025 and will be indexed for inflation in future years.
-Previously there was no fixed-dollar cap on out-of-pocket spending, although beneficiaries might qualify for catastrophic coverage for high out-of-pocket costs of $8,000 or more in 2024.
+Similarly, the cap on out-of-pocket spending on drugs, which includes Part D deductible phase spending, copayments, and coinsurance, will be capped at $2,100 in 2026 (up from $2,000 in 2025), and will be indexed for inflation in future years.6 Previously there was no fixed-dollar cap on out-of-pocket spending.

-Broadly speaking, the bottom line is that Medicare-eligible beneficiaries who take expensive drugs are likely to benefit.
-“If you use a lot of prescription drugs, say $6,000 to $8,000, the new $2,000 cap is great,” says Ben Isgur, Vice President, Health Care Thought Leadership at Fidelity.
-But those who take few prescription drugs will likely pay a little more out of pocket due to premium increases.
+Broadly speaking, the bottom line is that Medicare-eligible beneficiaries who take expensive drugs are still likely to benefit.
+“If you take expensive prescription drugs, costing say $6,000 to $8,000 annually, the $2,100 cap is great,” says Ben Isgur, Vice President, Fidelity Health Thought Leadership.
+But those who take few prescription drugs may pay more out of pocket due to premium increases.

 A shifting landscape for Medicare Advantage